psych0d0g/pfSense-MWAN-DDNS/README.md

 * **Visual Status Feedback**: Intentionally uses a quirk in the pfSense DynDNS dashboard widget to color-code cached IPs: **green** for healthy/online and **red** for unhealthy/offline.
 * **Fully Upgrade-Safe**: Does not modify any core pfSense system files, ensuring your configuration survives system updates.
 * **PowerDNS Integration**: Natively updates DNS records via the PowerDNS API.
+* **Portable Architecture**: Platform-specific code is abstracted into a class, making it significantly easier to port the solution to other systems like OPNsense or OpenWrt.

 ## How It Works